anirudh-muthusundaram/anirudh-muthusundaram/README.md

 ## 🏆 My Projects

 ### **RL and Chain of Thoughts-based Quantitative Reasoning LLM model**
-- [cite_start]Utilized the Qwen-3-1.7B language model with Group Relative Policy Optimization (GRPO) and Chain-of-Thought (CoT) prompting on a physics benchmark dataset[cite: 40].
+- Utilized the Qwen-3-1.7B language model with Group Relative Policy Optimization (GRPO) and Chain-of-Thought (CoT) prompting on a physics benchmark dataset.
-- [cite_start]This approach improved the model's reasoning and alignment with human-like problem-solving[cite: 41].
+- This approach improved the model's reasoning and alignment with human-like problem-solving.
-- [cite_start]The integration of GRPO and CoT led to a 12% increase in model accuracy on the physics benchmark[cite: 42].
+- The integration of GRPO and CoT led to a 12% increase in model accuracy on the physics benchmark.

 ### **AI-Infused Solr Searchbot: Effortless Wikipedia Knowledge Retrieval with GPT**
-- [cite_start]Designed a system that integrates Apache Solr's indexed Wikipedia data with AI for efficient knowledge retrieval and summarization[cite: 44].
+- Designed a system that integrates Apache Solr's indexed Wikipedia data with AI for efficient knowledge retrieval and summarization.
-- [cite_start]Developed a web crawler to scrape and preprocess 55,000 data points and ETL them into JSON format[cite: 45].
+- Developed a web crawler to scrape and preprocess 55,000 data points and ETL them into JSON format.
-- [cite_start]Built a React-based website with DialoGPT for querying, hosted on the Google Cloud Platform[cite: 46].
+- Built a React-based website with DialoGPT for querying, hosted on the Google Cloud Platform.

 ---

 ## 📝 My Research

 - **SIITR: A Semantic Infused Intelligent Approach for Tag Recommendation**
-  - [cite_start]A tag recommendation system using similarity measures and SVM, achieving 94.48% accuracy[cite: 50].
+  - A tag recommendation system using similarity measures and SVM, achieving 94.48% accuracy.
-  - [cite_start]*Presented at ANTIC 2021 and published in Springer[cite: 51].*
+  - *Presented at ANTIC 2021 and published in Springer.* : https://link.springer.com/chapter/10.1007/978-3-030-96040-7_31

 - **ISBRNM: Integrative Approach for Semantically Driven Blog Recommendation Using Novel Measures**
-  - [cite_start]A blog recommendation system using NLP, GRUs, and optimization techniques, with 95.85% accuracy[cite: 53].
+  - A blog recommendation system using NLP, GRUs, and optimization techniques, with 95.85% accuracy.
-  - [cite_start]*Presented at ICDTA 2022 and published in Springer[cite: 54].*
+  - *Presented at ICDTA 2022 and published in Springer.* : https://link.springer.com/chapter/10.1007/978-3-031-02447-4_2